-Most study space is provided in the Library.
-Many more study places and computers are provided in the Kate Edgar Information Commons on the City Campus.
+Most study space is provided in the Sylvia Ashton Warner Library and the Student Commons located in A Block and E Block.
+Many more study places and computers are provided in the Kate Edger Information Commons on the City Campus.
 You are encouraged to make use of these facilities, as regular study habits will prevent overloaded work commitments and stress.
 Students may request access to classrooms for study groups/seminar practice at times when classrooms are not scheduled.
 You must make a booking to guarantee access.
 Discuss your request with your lecturer.